 - Strategy: The account you really want will ultimately come down to your personal investment strategy — including how frequently you plan to trade and whether you’re a beginner or are more experienced.
 We considered how each investing platform tailored its offerings to a different type of consumer.

-The broker remains a great choice overall – offering great trading tools, excellent customer support, and a wide range of research and educational materials, all with no commission.
+- Wide range of research and educational materials, all with no commission

 Pricing: Schwab meets the industry standard on stock and ETF commissions – zero – which it helped usher in.
 Options trades, though, still ring up a $0.65 per-contract fee.